s1syphus/Mnemosyne/README.md

 To Do:
-	Restructure training (and testing) to be in network class
+	Restructure training (and testing) to be in network class - Done

 	Save/Load network
 		- Goes into network class